cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 --- abstract

-This document describes JOSE and COSE serializations for ML-DSA, which was derived from Dilithium, a Post-Quantum Cryptography (PQC) based suite.
+This document describes JOSE and COSE serializations for ML-DSA, which was derived from Dilithium, a Post-Quantum Cryptography (PQC) based digital signature scheme.

 This document does not define any new cryptography, only seralizations of existing cryptographic systems described in {{FIPS-204}}.